hantsy/quarkus-sandbox/docs/graphql.md

 }
 ```

-You can define an Exception and convert it into a GraphQL error.
+You can define a custom Exception and convert it into a GraphQL error.

 ## Exception Handling